davidsblog/node-start/README.md

 # node-start
-A Dockerfile for running node.js projects
+A Dockerfile for running node.js projects.

 You can test it is working like this: